-Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 3 3(3-0)

-Description: Postulates of quantum mechanics, analytical solutions of the Schroedinger equation, theoretical descriptions of chemical bonding, spectroscopy, statistical mechanics, and statistical thermodynamics.

-CEM 882 CEM 882 Kinetics and Spectroscopic Methods

-Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 3 3(3-0)

-Rate equations and mechanisms of chemical reactions: reaction rate theory, kinetic theory of gases, Description:
+Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 3 3(3-0) Prerequisites: Not open to students with credit in: Reenrollment Information: Postulates of quantum mechanics, analytical solutions of the Schroedinger equation, theoretical Description: descriptions of chemical bonding, spectroscopy, statistical mechanics, and statistical thermodynamics.
+CEM 882 Kinetics and Spectroscopic Methods CEM 882 Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 3 3(3-0) Prerequisites: Not open to students with credit in: Reenrollment Information: Rate equations and mechanisms of chemical reactions: reaction rate theory, kinetic theory of gases, Description: photochemistry.

-photochemistry.
 Spectroscopic methods, and applications of spectroscopy in reaction kinetics.

-CEM 883 CEM 883 Computational Quantum Chemistry

-Total Credits: 3 Lecture/Recitation/Discussion Hours: 2 Lab Hours: 3 3(2-3) Credits:

-Prerequisites: (CEM 461 or CEM 881)

-Computational methods in determining electronic energy levels, equilibrium nuclear configurations, Description:

-and other molecular properties.

-CEM 888 Computational Chemistry CEM 888

-Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 2 Lab Hours: 3 3(2-3)

-Computational approaches to molecular problems.
-Use of ab initio and semi-empirical electronic Description:

-structure, molecular mechanics and molecular dynamics software.

-CEM 890 CEM 890 Chemical Problems and Reports

-Section 001: Faculty Seminar Series - for first year students (1 credit only) Section 002: Second Year Oral Exam - for second year students (1 credit only) Section 003: Graded Research - to be arranged through student's Advisor (usually 3 credits but 1-6 are possible for this section) Section 004: Area Seminar -only if enrolled for in the summer (1 credit)

-Course to be arranged through student's Advisor

-Description: Investigation and report of a nonthesis problem in chemistry.

-CEM 899 CEM 899 Master's Thesis Research

-Description: Master's thesis research.

-CEM 913 Special Topics in Inorganic Chemistry CEM 913
+CEM 883 Computational Quantum Chemistry CEM 883 Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 2 Lab Hours: 3 3(2-3) (CEM 461 or CEM 881) Prerequisites: Not open to students with credit in: Reenrollment Information: Description: Computational methods in determining electronic energy levels, equilibrium nuclear configurations, and other molecular properties.
+CEM 888 Computational Chemistry CEM 888 Credits: Total Credits: 3 Lecture/Recitation/Discussion Hours: 2 Lab Hours: 3 3(2-3) Prerequisites: Not open to students with credit in: Reenrollment Information: Description: Computational approaches to molecular problems.
+Use of ab initio and semi-empirical electronic structure, molecular mechanics and molecular dynamics software.
+CEM 890 Chemical Problems and Reports CEM 890 Section 001: Faculty Seminar Series - for first year students (1 credit only) Section 002: Second Year Oral Exam - for second year students (1 credit only) Section 003: Graded Research - to be arranged through student's Advisor (usually 3 credits but 1-6 are possible for this section) Section 004: Area Seminar -only if enrolled for in the summer (1 credit) Course to be arranged through student's Advisor Credits: Variable from 1 to 6 Prerequisites: Not open to students with credit in: Reenrollment Information: Description: Investigation and report of a nonthesis problem in chemistry.
+CEM 899 Master's Thesis Research CEM 899 Credits: Variable from 1 to 20 Prerequisites: Not open to students with credit in: Reenrollment Information: Description: Master's thesis research.
+CEM 913 Special Topics in Inorganic Chemistry CEM 913 Credits: Variable from 1 to 3 Prerequisites: Not open to students with credit in:

-Reenrollment Information: A student may earn a maximum of 9 credits in all enrollments for this course.

-Description: Chemistry of metal-metal bonds and clusters, organometallic chemistry, layered oxides, and complex layered oxides.
+A student may earn a maximum of 9 credits in all enrollments for this course.
+Chemistry of metal-metal bonds and clusters, organometallic chemistry, layered oxides, and complex layered oxides.
 Photochemistry.
 Solid state chemistry and applications of quantum mechanics